UAMS is accredited by The Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA):

 The North American Pharmacist Licensure Examination (NAPLEX) is offered by the National Association of Boards of Pharmacy (NABP) and required for all graduates of an accredited college or school of pharmacy to pass prior to state licensure.
 ACPE monitors each college or school’s performance on the NAPLEX as per 11.6.1 of the ACPE Policy & Procedures January 2020.
 Comparisons with other colleges/schools of pharmacy can be done at the NABP website.

 Of note, UAMS College of Pharmacy graduates have outperformed the NAPLEX national average for 8 out of the past 10 years.
-In 2019, the national pass rate for first-time test takers was 88.34% and the UAMS rate was 94.44%.

 |Year||UAMS First-time Pass Rate (%)||National First-time Pass Rate (%)|

 The UAMS College of Pharmacy closely monitors on-time graduation rates.
 In addition to on-time graduation rates, entering class size, academic dismissals, withdrawals, and all causes attrition rates are monitored according to 11.6.3 of the ACPE Policy & Procedures June 2012.

 The data below represents the graduating classes by year indicated in the top row.